 - What supports have you called on so far?

 What you can say that helps

-- I want to help you and I am here for your when you want to talk.
+- I want to help you and I am here for you when you want to talk.

 Assess the risk

-If someone you know tells you that he or she is thinking about suicide, it is vital to evaluate the risk.
-People who are at the highest risk in the immediate future have the intention to end their life, a specific plan, the means to carry out the plan and a time-frame.
+Listen to the what the person has to say and take the situation seriously.
+If the person tells you that they are thinking about suicide, you can ask further questions to evaluate the risk.
+People who are at the highest risk in the immediate future have the intention to end their life, a specific plan, the means to carry out the plan and a timeframe.

-Go through the following questions with the person.
-If they are at high risk of suicide, seek immediate help by calling 000 (police, ambulance), or with their permission take the person to the emergency department of the nearest hospital.
+You can go through the following risk assessment questions with the person.
+If they are at high risk of suicide, seek immediate help by calling 000 or take the person to the emergency department of the nearest hospital.

 - Do you intend to take your life?
 (Intention)

 - Do you have a plan to take your life?
 (Plan)